timi23-2004/Matter_Sigma_Filter/README.md

 # Matter_Sigma_Filter Documentation
 ## Description

-**Matter_Sigma_Filte** is a program for capturing and processing network traffic, specifically focusing on the CASE Sigma protocol.
+**Matter_Sigma_Filter** is a program for capturing and processing network traffic, specifically focusing on the CASE Sigma protocol.
 Sigma1 refers to the first message in the protocol.
 The program counts packets per MAC address pair and automatically blocks any MAC address pair that exceeds a configurable threshold using ```ebtables```.
 It supports both live network interface monitoring and offline pcap file analysis.